British Army during the French Revolutionary and Napoleonic Wars: Recruitment and Training

+Recruits

 The British Army drew many of its raw recruits from the lowest classes of Britain.
 Since army life was known to be harsh, and the remuneration low, it attracted mainly those for whom civilian life was worse.
 The Duke of Wellington himself said that many of the men "enlist from having got bastard children – some for minor offences – some for drink".
 They were, he once said, "the scum of the earth; it is really wonderful that we should have made them to the fine fellows they are."
 In Scotland however, a number of men enlisted due to the collapse of the weaving trade and came from skilled artisan or even middle-class households.
-Most soldiers at the time signed on for life in exchange for a "bounty" of £23 17s 6d, a lot of which was absorbed by the cost of outfitting "necessities", but a system of 'limited service' (seven years for infantry, ten for cavalry and artillery) was introduced in 1806 to attract recruits.
+Most soldiers at the time signed on for life in exchange for a "bounty" of £23 17s 6d, a lot of which was absorbed by the cost of outfitting "necessities" but a system of 'limited service' (seven years for infantry, ten for cavalry and artillery) was introduced in 1806 to attract recruits.
 Soldiers began, from 1800 onward, to receive a daily beer money allowance in addition to their regular wages; the practice was started on the orders of the Duke of York.
-Additionally, corporal punishment was removed for a large number of petty offences (while it was still retained for serious derelictions of duty) and the Shorncliffe System for light infantry was established in 1803, teaching skirmishing, self-reliance and initiative.
-Unlike other armies of the time, the British did not use conscription to bolster army numbers, with enlistment remaining voluntary.
+Additionally, corporal punishment was removed for a large number of petty offences.

+Before 1788, the British infantry had no uniform drill system, so each commanding officer maneuvered his regiment according to his own method.
+When war broke out in 1793, according to historian Henry Bunbury, the British army was lax in its discipline, completely without a system and very weak in numbers.
+This deficiency largely persisted until Lieutenant-General John Moore began teaching his developed system of drill and maneuvers at Shorncliffe Army Camp in 1803.
+The foundations of the drill taught at Shorncliffe were the Rules and Regulations for the Movements of His Majesty's Infantry by General David Dundas and the Regulations for the Exercise of Riflemen by Francis de Rottenburg.

+The former was published in a simplified form as A System of Dril and Manceuvres, the latter was expanded into Instructions for Light Infantry and Riflemen.
+Drill was a very important part of the training at Shorncliffe, and a methodically progressive course was followed from recruit to trained soldier.
+Recruits were first trained individually, then in squads and finally as trained soldiers in companies and battalions.
+The entire system consisted of three phases, each with three instructions based on weapon handling skills.
+First, the recruit was trained in the correct handling of his weapon.
+This was followed by shooting training and, finally, positioning in the correct shooting position.
+Once the three previous lessons had been successfully completed, the next three lessons were carried out.
+These included shooting in open formation, shooting while advancing and shooting while retreating.